 — Michele Kikuchi-Richards

 In 2017, Michele Kikuchi-Richards recognized that her father David’s dementia had advanced to a stage where he needed more care and attention.
 “We had arranged for in-home care, but the isolation was not helping” she says.
 “That’s when we started looking around.”

 Within MonteCedro, there is a special place called The Courtyard.
-Here, seniors enjoy personalized, assisted living, designed specifically for people who are facing memory issues brought on by dementia and Alzheimer’s.
+Seniors enjoy personalized, assisted living in Pasadena, designed specifically for people who are facing memory issues brought on by dementia and Alzheimer’s.

 When Michele first visited, she was initially struck by the beauty of the community.
 “Dad was an architect, so the gardens and the architecture felt right,” she says.
 But more than anything, it was the people who impressed her.
 “I noticed how caregivers interact with the residents, and the level of care they provide.”